 Professor Griffin collaborated with composer and pianist Geri Allen and director and actor S. Epatha Merkerson on two theatrical projects, for which she wrote the book: The first “Geri Allen and Friends Celebrate the Great Jazz Women of the Apollo” with Lizz Wright, Dianne Reeves, Teri Lyne Carrington and others, premiered on the main stage of the Apollo Theater in May 2013.
 “A Conversation with Mary Lou,” featuring vocalist Carmen Lundy, premiered at Harlem Stage in March 2014 and was performed at The John F. Kennedy Center in May 2016.

 Her essays and articles have appeared in Essence, The New York Times, The Washington Post, The Nation, The Guardian, Harper’s Bazaar, Art Forum and other publications.
 She is also a frequent radio commentator on political and cultural issues.

 Narrative Medicine Rounds are monthly rounds on the first Wednesday of the month during the academic year hosted by the Division of Narrative Medicine in the Department of Medical Humanities and Ethics at Columbia University Irving Medical Center.
 These events are free and open to the public.

-PLEASE NOTE: October Narrative Medicine Rounds take place at CUIMC School of Nursing, 560 West 168 St., First Floor, Rooms 104/105, instead of the Faculty Club.
+PLEASE NOTE: October Narrative Medicine Rounds take place at CUIMC School of Nursing, 560 West 168 St., Seventh floor, instead of the Faculty Club.